 Some research shows that soybean oil may benefit skin health.

-For instance, one study in six people showed that applying this oil to their skin enhanced its natural barrier to help retain moisture (
+For instance, one study involving six people showed that applying this oil to their skin enhanced its natural barrier to help retain moisture (

 Another study found that topically applying soybean oil helped protect against skin inflammation caused by ultraviolet radiation (

 Soybean oil is rich in vitamin E, a nutrient that can help promote skin health.
 Applying it topically may protect against inflammation and help the skin retain moisture.